BASIC STANDARDS TEST

 —from Rattle #42, Winter 2013

 Danez Smith: “My life outside of poetry is in Education, specifically culturally relevant education, which means I am constantly engaged in conversations about learning, identity and race.
 I was sick of constantly hearing about the black male’s supposed lack of brilliance or drive, about test scores and all these other nameless numbers they apply to a body.
-I wanted folks to take our test, the war we wage daily in the shadows of cities and in our skin.” (website)
+I wanted folks to take our test, the war we wage daily in the shadows of cities and in our skin.” (web)